reaper8055/bspwc/CONTRIBUTE.md

 ## Commit Messages

-Please strive to write good commit messages.
-Here's some guidelines to follow:

-The first line should be limited to 50 characters and should be a sentence that completes the thought [When applied, this commit will...]
-"Implement cmd_move" or "Fix #742" or "Improve performance of arrange_windows on ARM" or similar.
+Be short and concise.
+The first line of a commit messages shouldn't exceed 50 characters and should be a complete sentance.

 The subsequent lines should be seperated from the subject line by a single blank line, and include optional details.
 In this you can give justification